 HOLD UP!
 I’m calling bullshit.

-A few days ago, I posted this in my Facebook group, Redefining Mom.
+A few days ago, I posted this on Facebook.
 I wanted to make sure I wasn’t the only one who was skeptical of these types of reports.

 Humor my rant.
 I do find income reports inspiring and I think for the most part people are telling the truth.
 But we do have to remember one thing.
 People teach from personal experience in the blogging world.
 You could buy 100 courses and not find a method that works for you, your voice, and your style.